Friday, December 6, 2024

 Professional Serbian police officers, with sidearms.
 Wow.

-Unfortunately, besides being an Easter Bloc cop gun, there's not much else I've been able to learn about this little pistol just yet.
+Unfortunately, besides being an Eastern Bloc cop gun, there's not much else I've been able to learn about this little pistol just yet.
 What I can tell you is that many of these guns arrived in the US in the last four years or so, and at very reasonable prices.
 I picked mine up in 2017 from www.aimsurplus.com, an excellent retailer with fair prices and great service (no, I am not compensated by Aimsurplus in any way for saying this).
 It came with two magazines, a leather holster, and a cleaning brush.
 The gun and mags were covered in cosmoline.
 This cosmo wasn't that bad, it was thinner than what I'm used to and it cleaned up easily with some mineral spirits and a GI toothbrush.
 Once it was cleaned up, a nearly-new pistol with only some storage and minor handling marks was revealed.
 The slide reads "CRVENA ZASTAVA - Cal 7.65mm Mod.70".
 Hmm..maybe to avoid confusion we should just call it a CZ-70, right?
 Oh, wait...

 Hammer/mainspring mechanisms compared: Tokarev TT-33 (left), Zastava M70 (right)